enelson1001/weather-forecaster/README.md

 - initial release

 ## Change History
+Oct 13, 2025
+- Update lcd_panel.rs to use builder for easier user implementation for different LCD displays
+- Used esp-idf-svc SdCardDriver and FatFS for FileStore instead of embedded-sdmmc = "0.7.0"
+- Tested with the following versions
+    - Rust: rustc 1.90.0 (1159e78c4 2025-09-14)
+    - espup: espup 0.16.0
+    - esp-idf: v5.42 or v5.5.1

+March 01, 2025
+- Use latest lv_binding_rust commit d83b374, use https instead of http (seems more reliable)
+- use esp-idf-svc v0.51,
-March 01, 2025 - Use latest lv_binding_rust commit d83b374, use https instead of http (seems more reliable), use esp-idf-svc v0.51, use https instead of http, check if wifi is up before doing http request and try multiple times to reconnect, improve wifi error handling
+- use https instead of http
+- check if wifi is up before doing http request and try multiple times to reconnect
+- improve wifi error handling